TStesco/travel-graph/README.md

 # travel-graph

-Uses googlemaps distance-matrix API to determine the location score of a specific location based on the weighted travel time to any number of locations.
+Uses googlemaps distance-matrix API to determine the location score of a specific location based on the weighted travel time to any number of locations with best guess travel time in traffic.

+## API Pricing

+### SKU: Distance Matrix Advanced

+With free tier ($200 credit per month) thats up to 20,000 calls at 0.01 USD / call (see https://developers.google.com/maps/billing/understanding-cost-of-use#distance-matrix-advanced).

 ## install